Cy-Hub/Cy/README.md

 Cy
 ==

+Cy is an effort to re-imagine the craft of programming from the ground up, with inspiration from Bret Victor's "learnable programming", and with an eye toward frictionless collaboration.
-Cy is an effort to reinvent the usability of programming just as radically as the iPhone reinvented the usability of consumer devices.
-It is a language and platform designed from the ground up for "code mining" -- a planet-wide collaborative search through the space of useful software components.
+Cy is a language and platform designed for "code mining" -- a planet-wide collaborative search through the space of useful software components.

 Linguistically, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Cy is a "low Haskell" world where the functions are pure, the statements have effects, and the